-Of course, living room curtains have their upsides: they add colour, pattern and a feeling of comfort to a room.
+Of course, living room curtains have their upsides: they add color, pattern and a feeling of comfort to a room.
 But if yours are bulky and stealing light from an already compact window, why not swap them for shutters?
-They let in tons of light, don't take up any space and are easy to co-ordinate around.
+They let in tons of light, don't take up any space and are easy to coordinate around.
 Plus, DIY-fit options are super affordable.

 3. Double up on stackable furniture in a small living room

 Why have one table when you can have two in the same space?
-Picking out furniture than can expand or create more surface space without permanently taking up too much room is a fab small living room ideas.
+Picking out furniture that can expand or create more surface space without permanently taking up too much room is a fab small living room idea.

 A set of nested tables for example that fits one or two drinks is ideal for creating more surface space when you have guests over.
 When you are done entertaining you can just slot them neatly away.